mrandypratt/js129/assessment.md

 - Reduce repetitive code
 - Creates new objects with same structure which do not share memory
 - Can create self-referential methods using `this` keyword
+### Cons:
+- Not memory efficient (all properties have full copies on each instance)
+- Not compatible with the `instanceof` operator to determine type.

 ```javascript
 function createCar(fuelLevel) {